-- 1. Within the framework of the work relating to a new law on wagons, the Secretariat had prepared a draft of a new Chapter IVa of the CIM Uniform Rules (special provisions of the transport law) (see General Points, Nos.
+- 1. Within the framework of the work relating to a new law on wagons, the Central Office had prepared a draft of a new Chapter IVa of the CIM Uniform Rules (special provisions of the transport law) (see General Points, Nos.
 11, 20-23 of the Explanatory Report on the CUV Uniform Rules).
-The latter regulated the case of "special" goods being handed over for carriage, i.e., wagons running on their own wheels.
-Moreover, special provisions were to be applied when large containers were handed over for carriage and when their nature, as means of transport, justified such special provisions (cf. RICo Annex III to the CIM Uniform Rules 1980). - 2.
-With regard to a new Chapter IVa of the CIM Uniform Rules concerning the special provisions for the carriage of wagons and large containers as goods, none of the States represented at the twelfth session of the Revision Committee initially considered it necessary to create such provisions (Report on the 12th session, pp. 38-40). - 3.
-The CIM Uniform Rules 1980 and the CIM Uniform Rules 1999, however, do not exclude the possibility whereby vehicles running on their own wheels constitute, as such, whether loaded or empty, the subject-matter of the contract of carriage (cf. also Article 5, § 1, letter b) of the CIM Uniform Rules 1980).
-Since the CIM Uniform Rules 1999 no longer make provision for an obligation to carry, the rail transport companies are free to conclude such contracts or not.
+The latter regulated the case of "special" goods being remitted for carriage, i.e., wagons running on their own wheels.
+Moreover, special provisions were to be applicable when large containers are remitted for carriage and when their nature, as means of transport, justifies such special provisions (cf. the current RICo). - 2.
+With regard to a new Chapter IVa of the CIM Uniform Rules concerning the special provisions for the carriage of wagons and large containers as goods, none of the States represented at the twelfth session of the Revision Committee initially considered it necessary to create such provisions (Report on the Twelfth Session, pp 38-40).

+- 3. The CIM Uniform Rules which are in force and the new CIM Uniform Rules, however, do not exclude the possibility whereby vehicles running on their own wheels constitute, as such, whether loaded or empty, the subject-matter of the contract of carriage (cf. also Article 5, § 1, letter b) of the CIM Uniform Rules 1980).
+Since the new CIM Uniform Rules no longer make provision for an obligation to carry, the rail transport companies are free to conclude such contracts or not.
 The delivery of passenger carriages or new goods wagons does not in any case constitute the subject-matter of a contract of use within the meaning of the CUV Uniform Rules since, in this case, the carriages or wagons do not constitute a means of transport, but rather the object of carriage.
-This also applies to all carriage in the case of the transfer of empty wagons, irrespective of knowing - in advance - whether a contract relating to carriage of goods by means of this wagon has been concluded or not.

-- 4. Liability according to the CIM Uniform Rules is more severe than that according to the CUV Uniform Rules.
+This also applies to all carriage in the case of the transfer of empty wagons, irrespective of knowing in advance whether a contract relating to carriage of goods by means of this wagon has been concluded or not. - 4.
+Liability according to the CIM Uniform Rules is more severe than that according to the CUV Uniform Rules.
 According to Article 23 of the CIM Uniform Rules, it is a matter as according to Article 36 of the CIM Uniform Rules 1980 of a strict causal liability whereas, according to Article 4 of the CUV Uniform Rules, it is a matter of liability for fault, with reversal of the burden of proof. - 5.
-For this reason, some special provisions were nevertheless introduced into the CIM Uniform Rules at the 16th session.
-These relate to liability in the carriage of rail vehicles running on their own wheels and consigned as goods, as well as to compensation in case of loss or damage of a rail vehicle, an intermodal transport unit or their parts (Article 30, § 3 and Article 32, § 3 CIM, Report on the 16th session, pp. 69-71, 79, 82/83). - 6.
-The 5th General Assembly supplemented this regulation by a provision concerning liability where the transit period is exceeded (Report, p.
+For this reason, in the sixteenth session, the Revision Committee introduced some special provisions into the CIM Uniform Rules.
+These relate to liability in the carriage of rail vehicles running on their own wheels and consigned as goods, as well as to compensation in case of loss or damage of a rail vehicle, an intermodal transport unit or their parts (Article 30, § 3 and Article 32, § 3 CIM, Report on the Sixteenth Session, pp 69-71, 79, 82/83). - 6.
+The Fifth General Assembly supplemented this regulation by a provision concerning liability where the transit period is exceeded (Report, p.
 74).